Anello-Photonics/docs-A1/docs/sensor_calibrations.rst

 **Re-calibration of the external magnetometer is necessary if any of the following conditions are met:**

-* The boat type/model is changed.
+* The aircraft type/model is changed.

 * The external magnetometer type/model is changed.